pmmp/bds-modding-devkit/README.md

 ## Getting started in 60 seconds
 1. Clone the repo
 2. `git submodule update --init`
-3. `./helper.sh install-modloader`
-4. `./helper.sh install-server path/to/bds/server/files`
+3. `./helper.sh setup path/to/bds/server/files`
-5. `./helper.sh build all`
-6. `./start.sh` to run the server with mods loaded
+4. `./start.sh` to run the server with mods loaded

+Run `./helper.sh help` to get more usage info.

 ## Things in the repo
 | File name | Description |